grpc/grpc.io/content/en/docs/languages/java/quickstart.md

     // Send the reply back to the client. responseObserver.onNext(reply);

-    // Notify the client that the response is complete. responseObserver.onCompleted();
+    // Indicate that no further messages will be sent to the client. responseObserver.onCompleted();
   }